Identity Management Overview

 Many organizations have existing centralized CIAM (Customer Identity Access Management) systems.
 SessionM’s Identity Service can integrate with such systems via OAuth2-based standard mechanisms, supporting a wide range of customer registration and access flows.

 For brands seeking to collect additional data points from customers, such as a child’s birthday for a child-focused brand, or coffee preference for a cafe franchise, SessionM is able to provide a page through the Identity Service solution where customers can be prompted to provide these types of missing information.
 This can either take place during registration or later on in the customer’s journey.
-Additionally, the SessionM Platform’s Customer APIs can be leveraged to update the customer’s operational profile at any time.
+Additionally, the SessionM Platform’s Customer APIs can be leveraged to update the customer’s 360-degree profile at any time.

 SessionM supports reset/forgot password flows as part of the Identity Service capabilities.
 Customers who select “Forgot Password” receive an email from the SessionM Platform with a prompt to reset their password.
 This flow is supported if the customer has registered with the brand using their email and password, but is not for social authorization accounts.
 Customers using the social login method must follow password reset procedures for the applicable social account.